Seneca Lake · The Area Map

 Watkins Glen

-Village-operated hard-surface ramps on the canal portion of Catherine Creek off Route 414.
-Parking for ~60 trailers.
-The easiest Seneca Lake launch.
+Village marina ramps between Docks 3 and 4, on the canal portion of Catherine Creek off Route 414.
+Hard-surface, parking for ~60 trailers.
+The easiest and busiest Seneca Lake launch — go early on summer weekends.

 Parks & Playgrounds · Featured